A solid base will ensure you can paddle longer, faster, stronger and prevent injury. Who wouldn’t want that?

 When practicing your stand up paddle technique you are not working to make performance gains.
 This means do not paddle like you are trying to race.
 Slow down.
 You should be paddling at no higher than 60% effort in the very beginning and then slowly increasing intensity as you progress.
 Technique work is designed to build a foundation for stand up paddle efficiency.
 We want to put in the least amount of effort for the most amount of reward.
 The more efficient our paddle stroke is, the faster and longer we can paddle with less fatigue.

-Once you have your SUP technique dialed its time to start training for your next race.
+SUPAA members receive 10% off of the SUP Technique Stroke Analysis.
+Once you have your technique dialed its time to start training for your next race.
 Maintaining a focused training program is almost as important as working on your SUP stroke technique.
-Check out the article on forming a SUP training program.
-For a great idea of where to start with your program today, check out our eBook, SUP Training The Smart Way.
+Stay tuned for an article on forming a SUP race training program.
+For a great idea of where to start with your program today, check out the preview of our 9-week SUP training program.